Lungs and Respiratory System

 The most common problems of the respiratory system are:

 Asthma.
 More than 20 million people in the United States have asthma, and it's the #1 reason that kids frequently miss school.
 Asthma is a chronic inflammatory lung disease that causes airways to tighten and narrow.
-Often triggered by irritants in the air such as cigarette smoke, asthma flares involve contraction of the muscles and swelling of the lining of the tiny airways.
+Often triggered by irritants such as cigarette smoke or exposure to cold air, viral or bacterial infections of the respiratory tract, and exposure to animal dander or pollens in kids who are allergic to them.
+Asthma flares involve contraction of the muscles and swelling of the lining of the tiny airways.
 The resulting narrowing of the airways prevents air from flowing properly, causing wheezing and difficulty breathing, sometimes to the point of being life-threatening.
-Controlling asthma starts with an asthma management plan, which usually involves avoiding asthma triggers and, sometimes, taking medicines.
+Controlling asthma starts with an asthma action plan, which usually involves avoiding asthma triggers and, sometimes, taking medicines.

 Bronchiolitis.
 Not to be confused with bronchitis, bronchiolitis is an inflammation of the bronchioles, the smallest branches of the bronchial tree.
 Bronchiolitis affects mostly infants and young children, and can cause wheezing and serious difficulty breathing.
 It's usually caused by specific viruses in the wintertime, including respiratory syncytial virus (RSV).